Updated: July 2020

-Stay with the ice edge, following it as it moves seasonally
+Bearded seals stay around the ice edge, following it as it moves seasonally.

-Benthic (bottom) feeders, mostly fish but some invertebrates
+They are benthic (bottom) feeders, eating mostly fish but also some invertebrates.

-Bearded seals adults have dark grey or brown fur, often with reddish brown faces and pectoral flippers.
+Bearded seal adults have dark grey or brown fur, often with reddish brown faces and pectoral flippers.
 The young are a lighter grey or brown with a pale face.
-Newborns are born with a long lanugo coat which is grey to black in colour with lighter areas along their head and back, and sometimes rear flippers.
+Pups are born with a long lanugo coat (fine soft hair), which is grey to black in colour with lighter areas along their head and back, and sometimes rear flippers.
 This long coat is quickly shed during the nursing period.

 Two subspecies of bearded seal are recognized.
-The Erignathus barbatus barbatus subspecies is found from the central Canadian Arctic east to the central Eurasian Arctic (the “Atlantic” subspecies) while the “Pacific” subspecies, E. barbatus nauticus, occurs from the Laptev Sea east, including the Sea of Okhotsk to the central Canadian Arctic.
+The “Atlantic” subspecies (Erignathus barbatus barbatus) is found from the central Canadian Arctic east to the central Eurasian Arctic while the “Pacific” subspecies (E. barbatus nauticus), occurs from the Laptev Sea east, including the Sea of Okhotsk to the central Canadian Arctic.
 The geographic distributions of these subspecies are not separated by any particular gaps, and there is still some discussion about where the boundary between the two subspecies should lie.
 There is support for recognizing two subspecies from genetics studies (Davis et al. 2008), as well as from studies of geographical differences in the calls of male bearded seals (Charrier et al. 2013, Risch et al. 2007).

 Tourists viewing a seal, shows a good look at the front flippers